christophhart/hise_documentation/scripting/scripting-api/Readme.md

 **HISE** provides a API with over 200 functions which allow interaction between the core engine and the script processor.
 There is a [complete list of all API calls], but you can also use the autocomplete feature of the script editor to quickly browse through all available functions.

-> <kbd>Escape</kbd> opens a popup with all available API objects and script variables for an object.
-If you press <kbd>Escape</kbd> after an object followed by a dot (eg. `Content.`<kbd>Escape</kbd>), you will get a list of all API functions that belong to this object.
+> `Escape` opens a popup with all available API objects and script variables for an object.
+If you press `Escape` after an object followed by a dot (eg. `Content.`, `Escape`), you will get a list of all API functions that belong to this object.
 Hit ESC again, and the popup will disappear.

 The API is divided into five sub categories which are grouped into the following objects.
 You can call every API function by using the scheme `Object.function([parameters])`